jesseshowalter/1310--SHOWALTER--MDD-PROJECT/README.md

 [1.2] Initialization

-Anticipated using twitter bootstrap
+Anticipated using twitter bootstrap</br>
-Intalled bootstrap and angular.js created style tiles to define look and feel of the app going through and inplementing styles to be consitent with previous design work(style tiles)
+Intalled bootstrap and angular.js</br>
+created style tiles to define look and feel of the app</br>
+going through and inplementing styles to be consitent with previous design work(style tiles)